Cirkit Designer Logo

 Introduction

-The Gravity 1-8 I2C Multiplexer by DFRobot is a versatile device designed to expand the capabilities of a single I2C bus.
-It allows up to eight I2C devices to be connected and managed simultaneously, even if they share the same I2C address.
-This is achieved by dynamically switching between the connected devices, ensuring seamless communication without address conflicts.
+The Gravity 1-8 I2C Multiplexer by DFRobot is a versatile module designed to expand the capabilities of a single I2C bus.
+It allows up to eight I2C devices to be connected simultaneously, even if they share the same I2C address.
+By dynamically switching between different channels, this multiplexer eliminates address conflicts and simplifies the integration of multiple I2C devices in a single project.

 Explore Projects Built with Gravity 1-8 I2C Multiplexer